daveredfern/daveredfern/content/about.md

 See my [style guide](/style-guide/) to find out about this website.
 See my [uses page](/uses/) that includes the technology I use on this website.

-I keep a [roadmap page](/roadmap/) that contains a list of features and ideas I’m currently working on.
+I keep a [roadmap page](/roadmap/) that contains a list of features and ideas I’ll work on in the near future.

+My [inspiration page](/inspiration/) includes links and resources that have helped me design and build this website.

 ## Soppy thanks